 Cabbage: Because of its dense leaves and sweetness, this recipe works best with regular green cabbage.
 If you want to try it with other cabbage varieties you may have to shorten or even eliminate the cooking time for the cabbage.

 Leeks: Leeks are in the onion family, but have a milder, sweeter flavour which doesn't overpower potatoes and cabbage.
 Use only the white and light green parts of the leeks.

 Milk: Buttermilk is traditional but you can use whole milk or a non-dairy alternative. (our favourite is oat milk).
 You can also make these Irish mashed potatoes a little richer by replacing ½ of the milk with cream.

-Butter: If you use salted butter, be sure to taste, and reduce the amount of added salt if necessary.
+Butter: If you have unsalted butter, use it.
+If you use salted butter, be sure to taste, and reduce the amount of added salt if necessary.

 Scallions: (Or green onions).
 These are perfect for garnish while also adding an extra flavour element.
 Feel free to omit them, or use parsley or chives.

 - Boil the potatoes in salted water until they are fork tender.

 2. Sautee cabbage, leeks, and garlic in butter until softened